Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 Exactly.
 My Samsung smart TV would randomly turn on the wireless and try to communicate outside.
 When I first set it up I used wifi, realized how stupid it was and switched it to the wired connection, which then was left unplugged.

 I upgraded my router and was screwing around when I noticed a new device was connecting( I used the same SSID and WPA key in both).
 After shutting everything down I turned on the TV and checked, wifi off,.
 I turned on wifi and bam.
 Same Mac address as my mystery guest.
-That was
+That was promptly banned.
+No wifi for you sneaky TV.

+So even if you give a device access the only way to be sure is to disconnect it thoroughly.and software can be sneaky.

 Re: (Score:2)